5aradise/bookbot/README.md

-BookBot is my first project!
+# BookBot
-test
+BookBot is a little python script that counts words and letters in a given file.